msawant060/AWS-CSA/EC2/Fundamentals.md

    7. Capacity Reservations
         - Reserve capacity for your EC2 instances in a specific Availability Zone for any duration.

-#### 8. AWS Storage Volume Types: 3 Tpes
+#### 8. Elastic Block Storage (EBS) AWS Storage Volume Types: 3 Tpes
+   - Amazon EBS allows you to create storage volumes and attach them Amazon EC2 instances.
+   - Once attached:
+      - You can create a file system on top of theses volumes,
+      - Run a database, or
+      - Use them in any other way you would use a block device.

+   - The following are the main 3 types
-   1. General Purpose SSD (SSD: Solid State Drive)
+      - 1. General Purpose SSD (SSD: Solid State Drive)
-   2. Provisioned IPOS SSD (SSD: Solid State Drive)
+      - 2. Provisioned IPOS SSD (SSD: Solid State Drive)
-   3. Magnetic HDD (HDD: Hard Disk Drive)
+      - 3. Magnetic HDD (HDD: Hard Disk Drive)

 ##### Difference between Solid State Drive and Hard Disk Drive